aiming-taxonomy/glossary/readme.md

 Also known as: `Overgripping`

+## Edge Tracking

+The concept of placing your crosshair on the trailing edge/half of a target's hitbox that moves mostly in 2 oppisite directions.

 ## Field of View (FOV)

 The extent of the observable world that is seen at any given moment often referring to the angle value of the horizontal or vertical Field of View available to a player.